The Curriculum Choice

 • There is SO much to capture in nature this time of year.
 So pull out the chalk pastels and enjoy some Spring and Easter Art Lessons – St. Patrick’s day, Easter, spring weather, Dr. Seuss, spring trees, birds and more.
 Nana also shared a video art lesson on How to Draw a Daisy in Chalk Pastels.

-• At ChalkPastel.com we have Easter and spring video art lessons – even Preschool Spring video art lessons (all on sale for 25% off this week) for you to enjoy.
+• At ChalkPastel.com we have Easter and spring video art lessons – even Preschool Spring video art lessons.
 You can try a free sample of each – including our Bird Video Art Lessons.
 Paint a bird’s nest in chalk pastels!

 Spring Curriculum Reviews